 3. Zombie Economy

-We are currently living in what has been deemed a “zombie economy” — amid low-level job creation and high unemployment, as well as slow global growth and a debt ceiling crisis looming on the horizon, the economy certainly isn’t alive and kicking– but it’s not exactly dead either.
+We are just emerging from what has been deemed a “zombie economy” — low-level job creation and high unemployment, as well as slow global growth and a debt ceiling crisis looming on the horizon, the economy certainly isn’t alive and kicking– but it’s not exactly dead either.